sokoly35/Data_science_portfolio/README.md

 # Data Science Portfolio
-Data science portfolio which contains projects done by me for self-learning and hobby purposes.
-Every project is presented in IPython Notebook.
-If the file don't want to render, I recommend pasting its link in [Jupyter's nbviewer](https://nbviewer.jupyter.org/).
+Data science portfolio which contains projects done by me for self-learning, study courses or hobby purposes.
+Most of the projects are presented in IPython Notebooks.
+If the file doesn't want to render, I recommend pasting its link in [Jupyter's nbviewer](https://nbviewer.jupyter.org/).

 ## Contents